-- The National Institute for Health and Clinical Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral for a person with:
+- The National Institute for Health and Care Excellence (NICE) guidance on referral for suspected cancer recommends urgent referral for a person with:

 - Unexplained red and white patches (including suspected lichen planus) of the oral mucosa that are painful, or swollen, or bleeding.

-- Unexplained ulceration of the oral mucosa, or mass persisting for more than 3 weeks.
+- Unexplained ulceration of the oral mucosa, or mass persisting for more than three weeks.

 - Tests are not usually necessary in immunocompetent people, as history and examination will usually confirm the diagnosis.

 - Cold sores or gingivostomatitis is usually mild and self-limiting and so can be managed symptomatically.
-Reassure that lesions will heal without scarring.
+Reassure the patient that lesions will heal without scarring.

 - A soft diet may be needed: drinking should also be encouraged to prevent dehydration.

-- Give advice to reduce risk of transmission:
+- Give advice to reduce the risk of transmission:

 - Avoid touching the lesions.

-- Wash hands with soap and water immediately after touching lesions, such as after applying medication.
+- Wash hands with soap and water immediately after touching the lesions, such as after applying medication.

-- Don't share topical medications or other items that come into contact with a lesion area, eg lipstick or lip gloss, with others.
+- Topical medications or other items that come into contact with a lesion area - eg, lipstick or lip gloss - should not be shared with others.

 - Avoid kissing until the lesions have completely healed.